DenzelBriggs27/Guided-rocket/README.md

 # Guided-rocket
 Project submission for an aerodynamically controlled rocket, with active stabilization achieved by aft fin control.
 The fins are controlled by a custom-made PCB based around the STM32f446RET6 MCU.
+The goal of this rocket is to stabilize trajectory on the roll, pitch, and yaw, axes by deflecting the aft fins of the rocket, producing controlled side forces.
+This project will incorporate CFD, filters, and control systems to achieve this goal.

+This project is a step in my pursuit of a career in aerospace, granting me new knowledge in various areas.

 CAD:
 <img width="1470" height="956" alt="Screenshot 2025-12-11 at 12 46 26 PM" src="https://github.com/user-attachments/assets/a4ba7400-3c0a-4794-9abe-f25e5b22ca4e" />